AccardoNull/Interactive-Algorithm-Visualizer-Image-Search-Platform/README.md

 - Clickable image previews and filenames that link directly to original image assets through custom FastAPI preview and open file locations through Windows Explorer integration
   - Added a custom FastAPI preview route to serve image assets with inline display headers for consistent browser preview behavior across JPG, PNG, and WebP files.
   - Windows Explorer integration is only supported in local Windows execution mode, while Dockerized/live demo supports KMP visualization, image search, and preview.
-- Format convertion options for uploaded files and search results using Pillow
+- Format conversion options for uploaded files and search results using Pillow
 - Automated testing and continuous integration using Pytest, Git, and GitHub Actions

 #### Current Architecture